 Again, the Discord crew was on-board with this play.
 And I wasn’t the only one who was surprised by the frequent checking.
 Dilly wrote:

 “The solver checking turn very frequently is interesting.
 I don’t think Don is supposed to have too many turn check/raises because they should check/raise the small flop bet fairly aggressively.
-In any event, I expect you to get check/raised less frequently than the solver no matter which way you look at it.
+In any event, I expect you to get checked/raised less frequently than the solver, no matter which way you look at it.
 Often when the solver is checking a lot with hands as strong as this, it really wants us to polarize and go for big overbet sizes, but I’m not sure that makes sense here given the paired flop.
-B75 seems fine though.”
+B75 seems fine, though.”

 I need to do some study about why the Machine checks back so much.